murphnomer/CSB340_CPUScheduler/Report.md

 ## Introduction

-The goals of this project were to implement several scheduling algorithms to simulate CPU scheduling.
+The goals of this project were to implement several scheduling algorithms to simulate CPU scheduling, then compare and contrast the results based on an agreed upon criteria.
+In comparing these algorithms, the criteria we used are optimization of CPU utilization, turnaround time, waiting time, and response time.
-Then compare and contrast the results based on an agreed upon criteria.
-In comparing these algorithms the criteria used is: CPU utilization, turnaround time, waiting time, and response time.
+Optimization is context-dependent, see the [Conclusion](#conclusion) section for discussion on this topic.

 ## Algorithms